pgbarnes/pgbarnes/README.md

 ## 📊 Past Projects

 ### 🐁 + 🧠 - Bio 187 Intro to Python Final Project: Inhibition of Iron and its Effect on Neuroinflammation
+Overview:

 ### 🐁 + ⏰ - Bio 297 Behavioral Data Science Final Project: Exploring Behavioral Patterns in SCN DKO and Control Mice
+Overview:

 ### 🏫 + 🫂 - Soan 244 Personal Netowrks & Social Capital: The Influence of Student’s Ethnoracial Identity and Greek Life Affiliation on their Sense of Belonging and Network Structure
+Overview:

 ### 🦠 + 🇺🇸 - Independent Study: How COVID-19 Deaths Varied over Time by Race & Ethnicity in the U.S.
+Overview:

 ### 🤝 + 🌎 - Summer 2024 Sociology and Data Science Research w/ Dr. Eastwood: Exploring Cyncisim Around the World
+Overview:
 ![DSCF8603](https://github.com/user-attachments/assets/78b522cb-db70-479d-bd83-f0252787d06d)
+A picture of the team!

 <!--
 **pgbarnes/pgbarnes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.